Why are some presentations boring?

 Ever attended a seminar or conference where the presenter on stage sounded like a robot and the majority of the audience are all eyes on their mobile devices?

 I like to set the records straight that I am no expert at public speaking nor have I presented anything on stage but this article is not about criticising any potential and future up-and-coming presenters.
-I have high regards for such professionals to have the balls to stand in front of a public audience because it can be a nerve wracking experience for a novice presenter.
+I have high regards for such professionals to have the courage to stand in front of a public audience because it can be a nerve wracking experience for a novice presenter.

 It is without a doubt easy for me to be a critic, to criticise any boring presenter on stage, with me in the audience, being judgmental.
 Rightly or wrongly, it is within my rights to be so as an invited guest to a seminar or conference.
 Usually, the title or subject matter of the speaker he/she is presenting is the physical attraction in accepting the invitation to attend.
 It is akin to the boy-girl relationship.
 Both were strangers to each other and it is the physical attraction that brought them together.
 The topic of the presentation would be initial attraction.
 What will glue me to remain in the audience and be captivated is the presenter.
 He/she is the key, the Star of the show.